captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Aye.
-Our very good friend, The Lord Chamberlain, needs to know there’s a peddler of theft and malfeasance at the Jaggard Print House.
 ---
+## JOHN:
+Our very good friend, The Lord Chamberlain,
+---
+## JOHN:
+needs to know there’s a peddler of theft and malfeasance at the Jaggard Print House.
+---
 ## BEN:
 And that Ben Jonson doesn’t like it.
 ---
 ## REBECCA:
 Apples!
 Pears!
 Figs and nuts!
+---
+## REBECCA:
+The freshest!
+---
+## REBECCA:
-The freshest apples, pears, figs, and nuts!
+Apples!
+Pears!
+Figs and nuts!
 ---
 ## HENRY:
 Light has triumphed over darkness!